Treaty of Paris between Italy and the Allied Powers: Political clauses

 Article 17 of the treaty banned fascist organisations ("whether political, military, or semi-military") in Italy.

 Italy was obliged to secure all persons under its jurisdiction the enjoyment of human, civil, and religious rights, and was not to prosecute or molest Italians who expressed sympathy to Allied powers.
 Italian citizens in the territories transferred to other states were to become citizens of those states, unless they exercised the right of option for Italian citizenship within a year, which may have required them to move to Italy.
 Similarly, Italian citizens domiciled on Italian territory whose language was Serbian, Croatian, or Slovene were able to acquire Yugoslav nationality and may have been required to emigrate to Yugoslavia within one year.

 Annexes

 A subsequent annex to the treaty provided for the cultural autonomy of the German minority in South Tyrol.

-Greece–Turkey relations

-Article 14 of the treaty ceded the Italian islands in the Aegean to Greece and further stipulated that they "shall be and shall remain demilitarized".

-Turkey is the intended third-party beneficiary of the demilitarization treaty by law (Vienna Convention of Treaties, art.
-36(2)).
-Turkey had no title in signing any treaty ceding Rhodes to Greece, as the whole Dodecanese had been ceded by Turkey to Italy with the First Treaty of Lausanne (Often referred as "Treaty of Ouchy" to prevent confusion with Treaty of Lausanne) of 1912 but demanded demilitarization of those islands at the peace talks held in Lausanne in 1923.
-This was eventually inserted in the Paris Peace Treaty of 1947, to which Turkey is not a signatory party.